 $SCRATCH (which expands to

 /global/cscratch1/sd/YourUserName).
-The scratch file system is available from all nodes (login, MOM, and compute nodes) and is tuned for high performance.
-We recommend that you run your jobs, especially data intensive ones, from the burst buffer or the scratch file system.
+The scratch file system is available from all nodes and is tuned for high performance.

 $SCRATCH usage exceeds your quota, you will not be able to submit batch jobs until you reduce your usage.
 The batch job submit filter checks the usage of